Jeffs0412/portfolio/README.md

 The project is built using functional components in React.
 Each component represents a specific section or feature of the website and is located in separate JavaScript files.
 Here's a brief overview of the components and their corresponding files:

-- **App**: The root component that manages the overall structure and routing of the website.
 - **Home**: Displays the introductory section of the website.
 (Located in `home.js`)
 - **Projects**: Shows a collection of projects with their details and links.
 (Located in `projects.js`)
 - **About**: Provides information about me and my skills.
 (Located in `about.js`)